joewadcan/JitterTest1/README.md

 # Jitter

 For fun and exploration and more fun.
-Spring 2023 is da best ! 👍🏽
+Spring 2023 is da best ! 👍🏽 🌅 Sunny day

 ## A Replit customized Rails vanilla app